Genei180/personalwebsite/src/content/blog/Survive4Life.md

 In the video, the monster calculates a path to the player in real time.

-*Blue nodes: calculated path
+-Blue nodes: calculated path
-*Red nodes: jump points
+-Red nodes: jump points

 ---